Solid Tumor Program

 - We are the only children’s hospital in our region accredited by the Commission on Cancer (CoC) of the American College of Surgeons (ACS).
 The ACS also has verified Seattle Children’s as a Level I Children’s Surgery Center.
 Read more.

-- Through our partnership in the Seattle Cancer Care Alliance (SCCA), your child will benefit from the work of physician-scientists at Fred Hutch and UW Medicine, as well as at Seattle Children’s.
+- Your child will benefit from the work of physician-scientists at Fred Hutchinson Cancer Center and UW Medicine, as well as at Seattle Children’s.
 The National Cancer Institute has named our partnership a comprehensive cancer center.

 - Your child will receive care from a team with training and expertise in their specific type of tumor.
 In addition to a pediatric oncologist, your child’s care team may include general surgeons, radiation oncologists, orthopedic surgeons, otolaryngologists, gastroenterologists, gynecologists, ophthalmologists, neurosurgeons, interventional radiologists and transplant doctors.